mridulgoel01/COVID-19-Data-Analysis/README.md

 - **SQL**: For data querying and analysis.
 - **Excel**: For initial data manipulation and preparation.

-## SQL Queries
+## Problem Statements
-The following SQL queries are included in this project:
+List of Some Problem Statements that are included in this project:
-1. Query to find countries with a high number of new cases post-vaccination.
+1. Which countries have reduced their daily new cases by more than 50% after reaching a 60% vaccination rate?
-2. Correlation analysis between total vaccinations and total deaths.
+2. Find the countries where the GDP per capita is above $50,000 and the vaccination rate is over 70%
-3. Identification of countries with significant changes in case numbers after reaching vaccination milestones.
+3. Find the total number of new cases reported worldwide during the first 6 months of the pandemic.

 ## Feedback